88 turkeys, 200 volunteers, limitless compassion: Dubuque holiday meal tradition marches on

 Starting over, though, has been lonely and isolating.

-But today, tears streamed down the 52-year-old hotel worker's face as she sat down at a folding table surrounded by families and volunteers as more filed in through the door of Joliet Event Center in downtown Dubuque.
+But on Thursday, tears streamed down the 52-year-old hotel worker’s face as she sat down at a folding table surrounded by families and volunteers as more filed in through the door of Joliet Event Center in downtown Dubuque.

 “I didn’t have anywhere else to go today,” Kent-Barrett said quietly.
 “I’m just thankful to be here.
 It’s been a rough year. ...
 I’ve usually been on the volunteering side so I know what it takes to do it.
 And to give up a Thanksgiving ... to share their day with others means a lot.”